peterjurkovic/nexmo-developer/_documentation/voice/voice-api/building-blocks/receive-an-inbound-call.md

 3. Link your Nexmo Number with your Nexmo Application.
 4. Test an inbound call.

-## Placeholder
+## Placeholder values

-In the code snippets below you need to substitute the following variables for suitable values:
+In the example code snippets you need to substitute the following variables with suitable values:

 Key | Description
 ------|-------------